Blackie's Redemption: Production

 Blackie's Redemption is based on two Boston Blackie stories by Jack Boyle, "Boston Blackie's Mary" and "Fred, the Count".
 In March, Bert Lytell was tagged to star in the as yet unnamed film.
 He had originated the screen role of Boston Blackie earlier in 1919 in the film Boston Blackie's Little Pal.
 The working title of the play was Powers That Pray.
 Many of the interior scenes were shot at San Quentin.
 By early April the film nearing completion.
 The film was released on April 14, 1919.

 Reception

-Exhibitor's Herald gave the film a positive review, especially extolling the performances of Lytell, Kolker, Kilgour, and Currier.
+Exhibitors Herald gave the film a positive review, especially extolling the performances of Lytell, Kolker, Kilgour, and Currier.
 They also gave a positive nod to the remainder of the supporting cast.
 They also complimented Ince's direction, and Metro's production style.
 Moving Picture World gave the film a positive review, calling it a "specially worthy picture by reason of the excellent acting with which its story, and especially its characters, are made real and understandable."
 They made particular mention of the excellent acting of Lytell, Kilgour and Adams; as well as complimenting the direction and cinematography.
 Variety also gave the film a positive review, calling it "a corking crook story that holds the interest from the very first".
 They extolled Ince's direction, particularly during the storm scene, as well as highlighting the performances of Lytell, Kolker, Kilgour, and Lake.